openapi-library/OpenAPIValidators/CONTRIBUTING.md

 - You are not expected to provide support for Your Contribution.
 However you may provide support for free, for a fee or not at all.
 You provide Your Contribution on an "AS IS" BASIS as stated in the License.

 You will promptly notify the Project if You become aware of any facts or circumstances that would make these commitments inaccurate in any way.
-To do so, please an issue on the project's GitHub [issue tracker](https://github.com/RuntimeTools/chai-openapi-response-validator/issues).
+To do so, please an issue on the project's GitHub [issue tracker](https://github.com/RuntimeTools/openapi-validators/issues).
 If You think the Project could make use of content which You did not author, please talk to a committer on the Project.
 If they like Your idea, they will know the process to get it included.

-## Attribution

-These Contribution Guidelines are adapted from the Chai Contribution Guidelines, available at https://github.com/chaijs/chai/blob/master/CONTRIBUTING.md